Will the Burger King rebrand sizzle or fizzle?

 Often, legacy brands that update their look are judged harshly by the marketing and advertising world (Taco Bell Rebranding Fail).
 Companies tend to get lumped into a “changing for the sake of changing” category.
 New Chief Marketing Officers (CMOs) want to put their stamp on a brand or get bored rehashing the same advertising campaigns year after year.

-It could be easy to down Burger King for updating, or in the case reaching to the past for its branding.
+It could be easy to down Burger King for updating, or in the case reachig to the past for its branding.
 However, this time BK deserves credit for getting many aspects of a rebranding correct.

 Nowhere does the adage “less is more” mean more than in company logos.
 The main reason is how the human eye sees words and shapes.
 Al Ries, the co-author of the legendary marketing book Positioning, covers the idea of logotypes extensively in YouTube videos.
 Two-by-four logos are a match made in human brain heaven.

-Burger King’s retro logo (left) is easy to read because of its straight-line look simple font type.
+Burger King’s retro logo (left) is easy to read because of its straight-line look and simple font type.
 Because your brain seeks simplicity, the retro logo’s dimensions give your brain less work to do.
 Conversely, the logo introduced in 1999 (center) rotates the words’ angle and puts them in a circle, making your brain do much more work to decipher it.
 The human brain interprets information overload as chaotic.
 Chaotic images get passed over for more simple ones.

 The new/retro look rolled out this year (right) gets back to a less busy, more pleasing, more manageable logo for the human brain to digest.
 Furthermore, slight updates to the shapes outline a burger bun better.
-The combination reinforces Burger King as a fast-food restaurant selling burgers than the previous logo.
-Shockingly, Shake Shack and Burger King are the only national burger chains logos depicting a burger bun.
+The combination reinforces Burger King as a fast-food restaurant selling burgers more than the previous logo.
+Shockingly, Shake Shack and Burger King are the only national burger chains’ logos depicting a burger bun.
 Another great reason to return to the retro look.

 One of the most significant advantages of having a simple-to-read logo in a two-by-four design is how easily identifiable it is from a distance.
 Five Guys, Chick-fil-a, Smash Burger, and Sonic all have logos that read quickly and efficiently while driving.
 Also, even when shrinking the logo for smaller screens like smartphones, the symbols hold up where Culver’s, Fatburger, and White Castle lose readability the smaller they get.